meta-llama/llama-stack/zero_to_hero_guide/quickstart.md

+# Quickstart Guide

+Llama-Stack allows you to configure your distribution from various providers, allowing you to focus on going from zero to production super fast.

+This guide will walk you through how to build a local distribution, using ollama as an inference provider.

+We also have a set of notebooks walking you through how to use Llama-Stack APIs:

+- Inference
+- Prompt Engineering
+- Chatting with Images
+- Tool Calling
+- Memory API for RAG
+- Safety API
+- Agentic API

+Below, we will learn how to get started with Ollama as an inference provider, please note the steps for configuring your provider will vary a little depending on the service.
+However, the user experience will remain universal-this is the power of Llama-Stack.

+Prototype locally using Ollama, deploy to the cloud with your favorite provider or own deployment.
+Use any API from any provider while focussing on development.

 # Ollama Quickstart Guide

 This guide will walk you through setting up an end-to-end workflow with Llama Stack with ollama, enabling you to perform text generation using the `Llama3.2-1B-Instruct` model.
 Follow these steps to get started quickly.